-THIS SECTION DOES NOT APPLY TO INFORMATION THAT SBT SENDS IN THE COURSE OF PROVIDING SBT SERVICES ON BEHALF OF PARTNERS.
-PARTNERS HAVE AND RETAIN ALL RESPONSIBILITY FOR ALL CONTENT OF PARTNER MESSAGES SENT TO USERS.
+THIS SECTION DOES NOT APPLY TO INFORMATION THAT SBT SENDS IN THE COURSE OF PROVIDING SBT SERVICES ON BEHALF OF CUSTOMERS.
+CUSTOMERS HAVE AND RETAIN ALL RESPONSBILITY FOR ALL CONTENT OF CUSTOMER MESSAGES SENT TO USERS.

 B. California Privacy Addendum

 B.1.
 California Consumer Privacy Act.
-The California Consumer Privacy Act (“CCPA”) gives California residents the right to know what information is collected about them and the right to access and delete that information within certain limitations.
+The California Consumer Privacy Act of 2018, California Civil Code Sec.
+1798.100 et seq., (“CCPA”) gives California residents the right to know what information is collected about them and the right to access and delete that information within certain limitations.
 They also have the right to tell companies not to sell personal information about them.
 SBT does not sell any personal information.
 Consumers may not be discriminated against for invoking these rights.
 SBT is aware of and complies with all rights and obligations of the CCPA and other relevant law.

 B.5.
 User Right to “Do Not Sell.”
 The CCPA gives California residents the right to say no to the sale of Personal Information.